 The Python integer is a non-fractional number, like 1, 2, 45, -1, -2, and -100.
-It’s one of the three types of numbers Python supports natively, the other being floating point numbers and complex numbers.
+It’s one of the three types of numbers Python supports natively, the others being floating-point numbers and complex numbers.

 Max size of a Python integer

-Integers in Python 3 can have large values.
-In fact, they are unbounded, meaning there is no limit to their size, for example:
+Unlike many other programming languages, integers in Python 3 can have large values.
+They are unbounded, meaning there is no limit to their size.
+For example:

 >>> num = 98762345098709872345000 >>> num + 1 98762345098709872345001

-Unlike Python 2 and many other languages, Python 3 has only one type of integer.
-This is part of Python’s aspiration to be a clean, easy to learn language.
+Unlike Python 2 and many other languages, Python 3 has only one integer type.
+This is part of Python’s aspiration to be a clean, easy-to-learn language.
 It’s one less thing we have to worry about.
 For more details, see PEP-0237.

 Converting from and to an integer